-The supervision ratio for U18s whilst in the school is generally 1: 15 whilst on most excursions it is 1 : 12.
-For any activity which requires greater supervision the risk assessment criteria will be followed.
+The supervision ratio for U18s whilst in the school is generally a minimum of 1:15 whilst on most excursions it is 1:12.
+For any activity which requires greater supervision, the risk assessment criteria will be followed.

 F3 Missing Students